-Nina Attenberger interned and worked part-time at Out of Africa while obtaining her Bachelors in Biology and Wildlife Management at Northern Arizona University.
-She joined Core group full time in 2015.
-She fell in love with the facility and all of the amazing animals.
+Nina Attenberger interned and worked part-time at Out of Africa while obtaining her Bachelor’s in Biology and Wildlife Management at Northern Arizona University.
+She joined the Core group full time in 2015.
+She fell in love with the facility and all of the incredible animals.
 Working hands-on with large carnivores was always her dream, and she could not have been luckier to have found such a great place so close to home.
-She has built many relationships while raising cubs and working alongside the adult carnivores on a daily basis.
+She has built many relationships while raising cubs and working alongside the adult carnivores daily.
 She has many responsibilities when it comes to caring for the animals, and could not imagine leaving them anytime soon.

 Brandon Jackson started working with animals when he turned 18 and graduated from Cat Tales Zoological Training Facility a few years after having his first real experience with big cats.
 He volunteered his time to the park in the spring of 2016 and was hired into the Core Group by the beginning of the next year.

 “Joining Out of Africa is a dream I continue to enjoy to this day.
 Building the kind of relationships with the animals that allows for free contact is what drew me here, and I also believe that is what makes our park so beautiful.
 The happiest cats in the world live here, followed closely by the most fortunate humans.”